halcyondream/halcyondream.github.io/_posts/2025-09-01-analyzing-cplusplus-compiler-vulnerabilities.md

 date: 2025-09-01
 ---

 Ret2 did a [two-part writeup about a pwn2own 2024 challenge](https://blog.ret2.io/2024/07/17/pwn2own-auto-2024-charx-bugs/), where they exploited an electrical vehicle charging station: the CHARX SEC-3100.
-Both the solution and the [firmware (which is not encrypted)](https://www.phoenixcontact.com/en-us/products/ac-charging-controller-charx-sec-3100-1139012#downloads-link-target) are available online at this time.
+Both the solution and the [firmware (which is not encrypted)](https://www.phoenixcontact.com/en-us/products/ac-charging-controller-charx-sec-3100-1139012#downloads-link-target) are available online.
 The firmware is 32-bit ARM and runs in a Linux environment, and the updates are all squashfs'ed, ready to be flashed or unpacked.
 Their exploit relied on a use-after-free vulnerability, coupled with some interesting side effects from both the code and the standard library version used.

 To accompany the Pwn2Own writeups, they also provide a [public challenge](https://wargames.ret2.systems/level/charxpost_destructors), which is part of their wargames platform.
-To demonstrate the use-after-free vulnerability specifically, they *also* provide some toy code in the first of the two writeups.
+To demonstrate the use-after-free vulnerability specifically, they *also* provide some toy code in the first of two writeups.
 Both the challenge and the toy code have the same UAF bug, which is triggered by the outer class' destructor on exit.

-I wanted to do a deeper dive into the conditions that lead to exploitation in both the toy code example and the Wargames challenge code.
-The reader is left to solve the Wargames challenge on their own.
-The intention here is to walk through some C++ and GCC foundations to understand the problems they introduced and how they work together on the path to exploitation.
+I wanted to do a deeper dive into the conditions that lead to exploitation in both the toy code and the Wargames challenge code.
+The intention here is to walk through some C++ and GCC foundations to understand the problems they introduced in the firmware.
+Taken together, they pave the way to exploitation.

-In particular, the analysis is broken up into a few different parts, most of which were addressed by the two writeups on the EV challenge:
+This analysis is broken up into a few parts, each of which build on Ret2's writeup:

 - Understanding the role of [C++ virtual functions](https://en.cppreference.com/w/cpp/language/virtual.html) (and how to spot them)
 - Tracing what *free*'d elements look like in [glibc's tcache](https://sourceware.org/glibc/wiki/MallocInternals)
 - Seeing how an older glibc standard affects code compilation and execution
 - Leveraging the placement of virtual functions in the [vtable](https://en.wikipedia.org/wiki/Virtual_method_table)

 Each section contains a quote from the second writeup which explains where my thinking was during exploitation.
-The intention is to bridge key concepts from the writeup with corresponding behaviors in the Wargames challenge.

 This writeup mostly focuses on how the C++ code compiles.
 Those understandings are really the key to solving the challenge.

 # Virtual Functions

 > Assuming we can control a node along this traversal, we can easily hijack control flow with the virtual call to `get_connection_id`.

-Abusing virtual functions to hijack control flow is an interesting side effect of how virtual functions compile.
+Under the right conditions, you can hijack control flow by abusing virtual functions.
+This is a side side-effect of how they compile.

 As a base case, let's consider the following code: